GoogleChrome/developer.chrome.com/site/en/blog/permissions-chip/index.md

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/amp4hx5iei2FvfXFt8gK.png", alt="ALT_TEXT_HERE", width="800", height="445" %}

-For non-essential permissions not triggered by a gesture, the prompt no longer intrudes on the site contents, and is not insistent on an immediate decision.
+For non-essential permissions not triggered by a gesture, the prompt no longer intrudes on the site contents, and does not insist on an immediate decision.
 The user can ignore the request chip until they have enough information to make a decision.

-With no interaction, after a short delay, the request chip will automatically collapse to just a blocked icon (to indicate the permission being temporarily blocked), before being dismissed entirely.
-The aim is to get out of the way of users who choose not to make a decision and can do so without any interaction.
+With no interaction, and after a short delay, the request chip will automatically collapse to just a blocked icon (to indicate the permission being temporarily blocked), before being dismissed entirely.
+The aim is to get out of the way of users who choose not to make a decision letting them do so without any interaction.

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/0xzCGLqbOFMcDGVvM1Z2.png", alt="ALT_TEXT_HERE", width="722", height="180" %}

 ### Expected short-term impact

-In the short-term, until users get used to the new UI, it is likely that site owners will observe lower grant rates for sites, especially for those that auto-request permissions without priming or demanding a user gesture (a [bad practice](https://web.dev/notification-on-start/) anyway).
+In the short term, and until users get used to the new UI, it is likely that site owners will observe lower grant rates for sites, especially for those that auto-request permissions without priming or demanding a user gesture (which is considered a [bad practice](https://web.dev/notification-on-start/) anyway).
 This acknowledged downside is vastly outweighed by the less interruptive experience.

 ### Best practices